myNBGcode/PostmanCollections/Crowdfunding API v1.1/Crowdfunding_use_case_Microsites.md

 > Visit https://developer.nbg.gr/documentation/crowdfunding-v1 for the full API documentation

 ### Real life Use Case Scenario
 Let's say that we want to create an application in which end users will make donations to two actions.
 The first action named 'Therapy dogs' has the purpose to raise €8000 in order to provide animal assisted therapy.
-The second action is the 'Help me go to school' and has the purpose to raise €30000 in order to purchase of a specialy modeified school bus for people with cerebral palcy.
+The second action is the 'Help me go to school' and has the purpose to raise €30000 in order to purchase a specialy modified school bus for people with cerebral palcy.

 Before starting developing our application, we should create our sandbox.
 > POST https://microsites.nbg.gr/api.gateway/sandbox/crowdfunding/headers/v1.1/sandbox